mcr/danish-bof/charter.md

-# Charter proposal for an DANISH WG
+# Charter proposal for an DANCE WG

-- Name: DANE AutheNtication for Iot Service Hardening
+- Name: DANE Authentication for Network Clients Everywhere (DANCE) [TBD: verify]
 - Revision: 1.2.0

 ## Objective

-The DANE AutheNtication for Iot Service Hardening (DANISH) WG seeks to extend DANE to encompass TLS client authentication using certificates or Raw Public Keys (RPK).
+The DANE Authentication for Network Clients Everywhere (DANCE) WG seeks to extend DANE to encompass TLS client authentication using certificates or Raw Public Keys (RPK).

 ## Problem Statement